newhouseb/potatogpt/readme.md

 ### What about training?

-I've written an autodifferentiating compiler in clojure years ago so I have a pretty good idea of how that end of things works.
-The primary point of this exercise was to prove to myself that I understand the architecture of GPTs.
+Many years ago, I wrote an autodifferentiating compiler in clojure so I have a reasonable idea of how training works.
+The primary point of _this_ exercise was to prove to myself that I understand the architecture of GPTs.

 ### How were the weights generated?